 How does AI SEO differ from traditional ecommerce SEO tools?

-Traditional SEO tools analyze and report optimization opportunities, while AI SEO automatically implements changes directly into your store's code and content.
-This eliminates the execution gap that causes most ecommerce SEO strategies to fail despite accurate diagnostics.
+Traditional SEO tools identify issues and generate reports, while AI SEO actually implements the fixes directly into your ecommerce platform.
+This eliminates the bottleneck between diagnosis and execution that most ecommerce teams face.

 How quickly can AI SEO show results for ecommerce sites?